Dr Benjamin Wild

 • De-centring ‘western’ fashion methodologies & narratives

-It is especially apparent in our use of material culture to express fundamental human experiences.
-Objects, which store and stimulate our senses, become conduits of memory, connecting people across disparate chronologies, cultures and geographies.
-This is especially the case with clothing and dress because they have formed part of people’s self and social identities since the Palaeolithic and are performed, however reluctantly or unknowingly, by everyone.
+A cultural historian, I am interested in the function of stories and the utility of storytelling to spur social responsibility and steer systems change, chiefly within the fashion industry.
+I believe history is a dynamic agent in people’s lives that informs their values and behaviours.
+This is apparent in the use of material culture to express fundamental human experiences.
+Objects, which store and stimulate our senses, become conduits of memory, connecting people across chronologies, cultures and geographies.
+This is particularly the case with clothing and dress because they have formed part of people’s self and social identities since the Palaeolithic and are performed, sometimes reluctantly and unknowingly, by everyone.
 The memories stirred by the dress people wore are at once comforting and concerning, especially when they relate to fashion, which is imbricated with the communication of ‘western’-centred narratives that assert how humans should and should not be, sustaining interpersonal inequalities and injustice.
+I seek to understand how the past shapes the stories people tell about themselves, their communities and cultures, and the form these stories take when expressed through materiality, particularly dress, to spark critical reflection about the role of storytelling and culture in sustaining consistent action to tackle the global challenges the fashion industry poses.

-I explore these ideas further in my current book project, Hang-Ups: Reflections on the Causes and Consequences of Fashion's 'Western'-centrism (Bloomsbury 2024), which argues that purposeful and permanent change within the fashion industry and fashion education is more likely if it is understood how the contemporary industry became ‘western’-centric.
+I explore these ideas further in my recent book project, Hang-Ups: Reflections on the Causes and Consequences of Fashion’s ‘Western’-centrism (Bloomsbury 2024), which argues that purposeful and permanent change within the fashion industry and fashion education is more likely if it is understood how the contemporary industry became ‘western’-centric.
 To institute effective change, it is necessary to revert to first principles and understand how the fashion industry developed into what it is today.
 During a period when the concepts of fashion, history and culture are being questioned, and with suggestions they are reaching their nadir, the imperative to understand the extent to which they relate, and facilitate the presentation of people’s fashionable bodies, seems pressing, even urgent.
 Hang ups explores the origins and consequences of the fashion industry’s ‘western’-centrism by focusing on nine binaries, defined in the crucible of empire, that continue to be sites of negotiation as the ‘west’s’ traditions and ideals are contested by different cultural perspectives and changing global realities.

 In a related project, I am writing Appropriation for Bloomsbury’s new ‘Fashion in Action’ series.
 The book offers an introductory guide to the topic of cultural (mis)appropriation in fashionable dress and appearance.